Prayers for those affected

 - Protecting those at additional risk from Covid-19

 - Church of England guidance.- The Church of England website contains comprehensive advice and guidelines to help your parish.
 This page is regularly updated and guidance is based on government advice

 - NHS website - For medical advice, including advice on symptoms and self isolation, please use the NHS website.

 - Chelmsford Diocese resources for worship and ministry- These pages contain advice, guidance and best practice to help parishes encourage and support worship at home and community service during the coronavirus pandemic.

 - Chelmsford Diocese Finance and Giving Resources - These pages contain advice and resources to help parishes enable and encourage giving during the pandemic and beyond.

 The Diocese of Chelmsford is sending regular updates about Coronavirus (COVID-19) in our email bulletins.
 Please sign up here.

-In addition, our Archdeacons speak daily with Area Deans about the the implications of Coronavirus in their own areas.
+In addition, our Archdeacons speak regularly with Area Deans about the the implications of Coronavirus in their own areas.
 These meetings then feed back to a central Diocesan Communications Group who are overseeing the diocesan response, communications and support for parishes.